-Ordinance amending the Planning Code to allow Arts Activities as a principally permitted use in the RCD (Regional Commercial District), to conditionally permit Nighttime Entertainment uses within the RCD in historic buildings and buildings that contribute to a historic district and to principally permit such uses in Article 10

-Landmark Building No. 120 (St. Joseph's Church at 1401 Howard Street), to exempt Nighttime Entertainment in the RCD from the 200-foot buffer requirement, and to require a Preservation, Rehabilitation and Maintenance Plan for uses within the Folsom Street Neighborhood Commercial Transit and RCD Districts; affirming the Planning Department's determination under the California Environmental Quality Act; making findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1; and adopting findings of public necessity, convenience, and general welfare under Planning Code, Section 302.
+Ordinance amending the Planning Code to allow Arts Activities as a Principally Permitted Use in in the RCD (Regional Commercial District), to conditionally permit Nighttime Entertainment uses within the RCD in historic buildings and buildings that contribute to a historic district, to exempt Nighttime Entertainment in the RCD from the 200-foot buffer requirement, and to require a Preservation, Rehabilitation and Maintenance Plan for uses within the Folsom Street Neighborhood Commercial Transit and RCD Districts; affirming the Planning Department's determination under the California Environmental Quality Act; making findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1; and adopting findings of public necessity, convenience, and general welfare under Planning Code, Section 302.

-NOTE: Unchanged Code text and uncodified text are in plain Arial font.
+Unchanged Code text and uncodified text are in plain Arial font.